MoTTTT/cluster-chart/README.md

 - Manually adding the generated cluster manifest into a GitOps repo for a Cluster API management cluster, in order to provision a cluster.
 - Manual changes to generated manifests would then be used to scale clusters or modify configuration.

-This helm chart removes the necessity for management cluster access in order to provision new clusters, and adjust existing ones.
+This helm chart, used with gitops (tested with flux kustomizations), removes the necessity for management cluster access in order to provision new clusters, and adjust existing ones.

 The chart supports the following CAPI providers, which need to be pre-installed on your CAPI management cluster: